Meet the Hong Kong Faculty

 Kristof van den Troost

-Kristof van den Troost completed an MA in Sinology at the Catholic University of Leuven, and a PhD in Chinese Studies at the Chinese University of Hong Kong (CUHK), where he is now a Lecturer and MA Deputy Programme Director for the Centre for China Studies.
+Kristof van den Troost completed an MA in Sinology at the Catholic University of Leuven, and a PhD in Chinese Studies at The Chinese University of Hong Kong (CUHK), where he is now Assistant Professor at the Centre for China Studies.
 His main research interests are Chinese film history, genre studies, and the representation of crime in Hong Kong cinema.
-He was recently published in Always in the Dark: A Study of Hong Kong Gangster Films, a collection of essays assembled by the Hong Kong Film Archive.
+He has a forthcoming publication on Hong Kong Crime Films: Criminal Realism, Censorship and Society 1947-1986.